vertexproject/synapse/docs/synapse/devopsguide.rst

 Then configure the ``Cortex`` to use the newly created AHA service pool::

-    storm.pool.set aha://pool00.cortex...
+    cortex.storm.pool.set aha://pool00.cortex...

 Now your ``Cortex`` will distribute ``Storm`` queries across the available mirrors.
 You may add or remove mirrors from the pool at any time using the ``aha.pool.svc.add`` and ``aha.pool.svc.del`` commands and the pool topology updates will be automatically sent.
 You may want to review some of the command options to adjust timeouts for your environment.

-If you wish to remove the pool configuration from the ``Cortex`` you may use the ``storm.pool.del`` command.
+If you wish to remove the pool configuration from the ``Cortex`` you may use the ``cortex.storm.pool.del`` command.

 .. _devops-task-logging: